 Additional Costs

-*Amounts listed are the total of tuition, materials, student service and ancillary fees for the first two semesters of programs starting in fall 2020.
-Fees are subject to change for programs starting in fall 2021 and at later dates.
+*Amounts listed are the estimated total of tuition, materials, student service and ancillary fees for the first two semesters of programs starting in fall 2024.
+Fees are subject to change for programs starting in fall 2025 and at later dates.
+This fee does not include books, which are to be purchased by the student separately.

 † Fees for this program do not include the cost of the co-op work terms (HCOP 1011, between semesters 2 and 3, and EXTN 2011, between semesters 6 and 7), which is approximately $500 each.